CodosaurusLLC/CodosaurusLLC.github.io/index.md

 I do this by:

 - **[Roadmapping projects and large features](roadmapping)**
-to help you figure out where you want to go, and how to get there
+to help you figure out where you want to go, and how to get there.

 - **[Advising development teams](advice)**
 about processes, tools, techniques, etc.

 - **[Training developers](training)**
-how to write better software faster, including what "better" even means in the first place
+how to write better software faster, including what "better" even means in the first place.

 - **[Speaking](speaking)**
 at corporate events, conferences, and podcasts.